lipeck/snowing-in-ithaca/README.md

 # @snowinginithaca & @snowedinithaca

+*note: these twitter bots have ceased operation due to the end of free Twitter API access.*

 ## About

 Two companion Twitter bots, [@snowinginithaca](https://twitter.com/snowinginithaca) & [@snowedinithaca](https://twitter.com/snowedinithaca) report on snow patterns in Ithaca, NY.